samyerkes/k8-kind-learning/readme.md

-# Demo Kind Cluster Configuration
+# K8 Learning with Kind

 ## Things to learn